-When the key is inserted, the manual mode will be selected and the manual indicator will light.
-If a program is selected, press the Select Workout button repeatedly to select the manual mode.
+When the key is inserted, the manual mode will be selected and the Manual Control indicator will light.
+If a program has been selected, press the Program Select button repeatedly to reselect the manual mode.

-Press the Start button or the Speed + button to start the walking belt.
+Press the Start button or the Speed $\triangle$ button to start the walking belt.

 A moment after the button is pressed, the walking belt will begin to move at 1 mph.
 Hold the handrails and begin walking.

-As you exercise, adjust the speed of the walking belt as desired by pressing the Speed buttons or the OneTouch Speed buttons.
-Note: After the buttons are pressed, it may take a moment for the walking belt to reach the selected speed setting.
+As you exercise, change the speed of the walking belt as desired by pressing the Speed $\nabla$ and $\triangle$ buttons.